kbroman/github_tutorial/pages/fork.md

       $ git remote add myfriend git://github.com/myfriend/the_repo

 - Note the distinction between `git@github.com:` in the first case and `git://github.com/` in the second case.
-I'm not sure why these need to be the way they are, but that's what works for me.
+The former is for the case that you have _write_ access to the repository, whereas the latter is what to do when you only want _read_ access.

 - Also note the first myfriend does not need to be the same as the username of `myfriend`.
 You could very well choose: